awsdocs/aws-codecommit-user-guide/doc_source/how-to-review-pull-request.md

    + \(Optional\) An enumeration token to return the next batch of the results \(with the `--next-token` option\)\.
    + \(Optional\) A non\-negative integer to limit the number of returned results \(with the `--max-results` option\)\.

-   For example, to view comments for a pull request with an ID of 42:
+   For example, use this command to view comments for a pull request with an ID of 42\.

    ```
    aws codecommit get-comments-for-pull-request --pull-request-id 42
    ```

-   If successful, this command produces output similar to the following:
+   If successful, this command produces output similar to the following\.

    ```
    {